mnghsn/atom-fonts-cjk/CONTRIBUTING.md

 * Use UTF-8 encoding without BOM.
 * Use Unix-style line endings (`LF`).
 * End files with a newline.
-* Remove any trailing whitespace characters except in Markdown file where a line-break must be forced.
+* Remove any trailing whitespace characters except in Markdown files where a line-break must be forced.
 * Keep line length less than 120 characters, preferably less than 80 characters.
 * When in doubt, follow the conventions you see used in the source already.